turingschool/gear-up/struggle.markdown

 ## Opening (4 minutes)

-“**If there is no struggle, there is no progress.** Those who profess to favor freedom, and yet depreciate agitation, are men who want crops without plowing up the ground. *They want rain without thunder and lightning.* They want the ocean without the awful roar of its many waters.
+“**If there is no struggle, there is no progress.** Those who profess to favor freedom, and yet depreciate agitation, are [people] who want crops without plowing up the ground. *They want rain without thunder and lightning.* They want the ocean without the awful roar of its many waters.
 This struggle may be a moral one; or it may be a physical one; or it may be both moral and physical; but it must be a struggle.” - [Frederick Douglass](https://www.goodreads.com/quotes/6398-if-there-is-no-struggle-there-is-no-progress-those
 )

 What do you struggle with?